klogg/fl2000_drm/ANALYSIS.md

 * Display disconnect occur on sequence 8830
   * receive interrupt (1) with status 0x480AA260
     - External monitor event: external monitor disconnected
-* Something happens starting sequence 8533 - driver stops forcing VGA connect and receives corresponding interrupt from EDID VGA detection circuitry.
-This does not seem to be correct because we use HDMI monitor, not VGA
+* Not clear what "Force VGA Connect" bit is responsible for.
+In Linux implementation this bit is set on reconfiguring IT66121 (infoframes, AFE, etc.) and immediately reset after reconfiguration.
+In Windows it is reset after 537 operational frames were sent (see sequence 8533).
+When this bit reset, FL2000 shoots interrupt from EDID VGA detection circuitry.
-  * set bit 25 in register 0x803C (0xD701084D -> 0xD501084D): Force VGA Connect
+  * reset bit 25 in register 0x803C (0xD701084D -> 0xD501084D): Force VGA Connect
   * receive interrupt (1) with status 0xA8087EE1
     - EDID event: VGA monitor disconnected
 * VGA connect status and VGA DAC power up status correctly follow connection status